The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

     This will console log:
     undefined

-    Because the variable problemSet is declared but not initialized, and it's being console logged in it's scope so it exists but has no value.
+    Because the variable problemSet is declared but not initialized, and it's being console logged in it's scope so it can be referenced but has no value.

 **9. Why does this code throw an error?**
     ```javascript